 Just remember, what Sensei Wu said: keep your minifigures protected like the Weapons of Spinjitzu!
 And of course, always listen to your dad.

-This is already a non standard reply from a big company, however this video gives even a bigger picture of what the impact is of LEGO on the life of kids (and their parents):
+This is already a non standard reply from a big company, however the video on top of the page gives even a bigger picture of what the impact is of LEGO on the life of kids (and their parents):

 Now how is this a Social Business?